 Getting Amino Acids

-It does not take much chemistry skill to know that amino acids are generally found in protein.
+It does not take much chemistry skill to know that amino acids are generally found in protein, or others such as D-Aspartic Acid are popular in supplements.
 Sometimes these are specifically plant proteins, sometimes animal proteins, and many are found in most proteins either way.
 Most of the time, the source varies based on the amino acid.
 Glutamine (and glutamic acid) is found in plant protein most of the time, and asparagine/aspartic acid can be found in asparagus (as the name suggests).

 Remember not to confuse nucleic acids, amino acids, and other acid types.
 Proteins and amino acids like glutamic acid are used to form proteins (through protein synthesis) and provide nutrition or other chemical benefits, whereas nucleic acids do not share the same properties.
 Not all acids are amino acids, and their properties are not shared just because they are considered acids.